Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 – No!
 Your father maybe, not mine.

-He then replied to me:
+He then replied:

 – No!
 Your father if you want, but not mine.